-Replacement of the Sagamore and Bourne Bridges is an economic necessity to ensure safe and efficient travel to and from Cape Cod for area residents, workers, and visitors.
-The Cape Cod Chamber of Commerce supports the recommendations of Massachusetts Department of Transportation's (MassDOT) Case 3A in coordination with a timely replacement of both the Sagamore and Bourne Bridges by the U.S. Army Corps of Engineers (USACE).
+Replacement of the Sagamore and Bourne Bridges is an economic necessity and public safety imperative - to ensure safe and efficient travel to and from Cape Cod and improve evacuation routes to the mainland.
+The Cape Cod Chamber of Commerce supports the United States Army Corps of Engineers (USACE) 2019 MRER assessment that the most efficient and cost effective plan for the Canal bridges is to replace existing spans.
+We also support the Massachusetts Department of Transportation's (MassDOT) Case 3A for the roadway network, in coordination with a timely replacement of both the Sagamore and Bourne Bridges by the USACE.

-After a decade of advocacy and study, we are reaching a pivotal point toward the modernization of Canal area transportation infrastructure.
+After a decade of advocacy and study, we are achieving the planning and community consensus required for the modernization of Canal area transportation infrastructure.

 In August 2018, MassDOT released recommendations for key roadway and multimodal (bicycle/pedestrian, park and ride facilities) improvements in the area of the Cape Cod Canal.
-Soon, USACE will release their conclusions in the evaluation of the Sagamore and Bourne Bridges.